Hypnosis and Hypnotherapy ~1066 Therapy

 What is Hypnosis and Hypnotherapy?

-First of all, Hypnosis and Hypnotherapy has nothing to do with what happens in stage shows where volunteers have apparently been put into a “deep trance” and apparently have “lost control of” their minds and are somehow “made” to do weird and wacky things to make a spectacle of themselves under the apparent ‘mind control’ of a hypnotist.
+First of all, Hypnosis and Hypnotherapy has nothing to do with what happens in stage shows.
+This is where volunteers have apparently been put into a “deep trance” and apparently have “lost control of” their minds.
+They are somehow “made” to do weird and wacky things to make a spectacle of themselves.
+All under the apparent ‘mind control’ of a hypnotist.

-However, this has nothing to do with hypnosis and hypnotherapy – it’s rather to do with the volunteers knowing exactly what they were letting themselves in for, and knowing exactly what they are doing, and just going along with it in order to put on a good show.
+However, this has nothing to do with hypnosis and hypnotherapy.
+It’s to do with the volunteers knowing exactly what they were letting themselves in for.
+These people know exactly what they are doing.
+They may enjoy ‘making an exhibition of themselves’.
+They are just going along with it in order to put on a good show.
 That’s Entertainment!

-Hypnosis for hypnotherapy purposes is most definitely not what you see in this image – there are no swinging watches or swirly circles on the wall, (not in my practice anyway), and it is nothing like the things that happen during a stage show, or anything remotely like it.
+Hypnosis for hypnotherapy purposes is most definitely not what you see in this image.
+There are no swinging watches or swirly circles on the wall, (not in my practice anyway).
+And it is nothing like the things that happen during a stage show.

 There is no such thing as “mind control” with hypnosis and hypnotherapy.
 No-one goes ‘under‘ anything.
 It’s also not “magic”.
-Hypnosis is a completely natural type of relaxation that anyone can experience during the day.
+Hypnosis is a completely natural type of relaxation, or altered state of consciousness, that anyone can experience during the day.

 Hypnosis and hypnotherapy have been in use for many years and is all about relaxation.
 You will not be asleep, or in a trance-like coma, or out of control, or unaware of what is happening at any time.
 Another very common misconception is that you ‘go under’….., which most people interpret as ‘losing control of’ their mind to someone else – it just doesn’t happen!
 You can easily talk within the hypnotic state and you can remember everything that you say or that is said to you.
 You will usually feel as if you could get up and leave the consulting room at any time, and this is exactly how it should be.

-The state of hypnosis is best described as “A state of relaxation and concentration at one with a state of heightened awareness induced by suggestion” and there is also no such thing as a ‘hypnotised feeling’ – everyone’s experience is unique to them.
+The state of hypnosis is best described as “A state of relaxation and concentration at one with a state of heightened awareness induced by suggestion”.
+There is also no such thing as a ‘hypnotised feeling’ – everyone’s experience is unique to them.

 CHANGE YOUR LIFE